DeMonA1/E-learning_platform/README.md

 Update and FetchFrom CacheMiddleware is used to site caching, but for our case, it's not appropriate way, because of content management views for instructors.

+If you want to use Redis cache backend, change BACKEND and LOCATION settings on corresponding file and launch redis container:
+    docker run -it <--rm> --name redis -p 6379:6379 redis